Sustainable Regenerative Agriculture

 Biochar is a powerful material for improving the structure of the soil.
 BioChar can be a "significant reinforcement player" for increasing basic food security, a local supply chain, and a variety of crops in particular, in areas with poor soils quality, and limited resources in water.
 Increased soil fertility and agricultural yields as a result of the use of BioChar may also reduce the need for deforestation for agricultural purposes.

-It is highly recommended that before applying BioChar to crops it should be mixed with a good quality compost, or even better, first soaked in a specially prepared soup containing a full spectrum of plant nutrients and a cocktail of beneficial micro-organisms.
-This soup is prepared in large vats in which the BioChar, placed in large net bags, is dipped in to the soup mixture for a short time, and then removed and mixed with the compost.
+It is highly recommended that before applying BioChar to crops it should be mixed with a good quality compost, or even better, first soaked in a specially prepared tea containing a full spectrum of plant nutrients and a cocktail of beneficial micro-organisms.
+This tea is prepared in large vats in which the BioChar, placed in large net bags, is dipped in to the tea mixture for a short time, and then removed and mixed with the compost.
 This mixture is then stored under a large tarp in the field and allowed to age for 30-60 days like a fine wine.

-This process is called "BioChar Charging".
+This process is called "BioChar Charging" or "Inoculation".
 Think of it like charging up a battery bank, and then discharging it over time only when needed to supply the plants requirements for water and nutrients.
 This will prevent the huge current waste of the majority of water and fertilizer now leaching into the soil and contaminating the ground water.

 Ten dry tons applied to the top 6 inches of one acre will increase soil carbon by 1% which would increase water retention by approximately 26,000 gallons which in areas were there is drought, can mean the difference between crop success or failure, sustainable bounty, or famine.